kratomek/Immortal-GitHub/README.md

 **Immortal** is a 2D remake of [League of Legends](https://www.leagueoflegends.com/).
 It runs directly in the browser, without installation, and is fully playable on PC, tablets and mobile phones.

 ## Key Features & Technologies
-- 🌐 **Purely web game** - no installation

-- 🧠 **Advanced web technologies** – built on modern web capabilities with support for complex systems, background processing, and scalable game logic.

-- 📱 **Responsive design** – works on different devices

-- 🧱 **Collision map system** – precise movement and collisions
+- 🕹️ Instant Play – Full MOBA experience directly in your browser with zero installation.

-- �️ **Fog of War** – advanced line of sight system with ray casting and entity visibility caching
+- 👁️ Advanced Fog of War – Real-time ray casting and line-of-sight system for tactical gameplay.

-- 🎯 **Entity visibility** – intelligent hiding of HP bars and entities behind walls
+- 🧱 Precision Engine – Custom collision map system and intelligent entity hiding (HP bars, units) behind obstacles.

-- �💾 **LocalStorage & IndexedDB** – saving player progress with efficient data persistence

-- 🎮 **Gamepad support** – full controller support with AntiMicroX integration

-- 🌍 **Multi-language** – English, Czech, and Chinese localization support

-- 💬 **Chat system** – in-game communication with auto-close functionality

-- 🧩 **Modular architecture** – easy expansion with clean separation of concerns

-- ⚡ **Highly optimized** – throttled updates, DOM caching, and performance profiling for maximum FPS
+- ⚡ High Performance – Optimized for maximum FPS with DOM caching and throttled logic updates.

-- 🎮 **Web MOBA gameplay** – MOBA mechanics adapted for a lightweight 2D format.
+- 🎮 Pro Controller Support – Full gamepad integration (optimized for AntiMicroX) for a console-like feel.

-- 🚀 **Instant play** – start playing immediately without installing anything.
+- 📱 Cross-Platform – Fully responsive design tailored for both desktop and mobile devices.

-- 🧑‍💻 **Developer-friendly** – built-in debug tools with collision map visualization, fog of war debug polygon, and performance monitoring.
+- 🧑‍💻 Dev-Ready – Built-in debug suite for real-time visualization of collisions, Fog of War, and performance.

-- 👥 **Community-driven** – open to fans and contributors.

 ##  Getting Started
 You can start the game **directly in your browser** by opening `index.html`.